Harvard-IACS/2019-CS109A/content/pages/syllabus.md

 #### Instructor Office Hours

-**Pavlos**: Monday 3-5pm, IACS lobby

-**Kevin**: Monday 3-5pm, IACS lobby
+**Pavlos & Kevin**: Monday 3-5pm, IACS lobby

-**Chris**: Wednesday 3-4pm, IACS lobby
+**Chris**: Wednesday 3-4pm, Maxwell-Dworkin B125

 #### Assignments

 There will be an initial self-assessment homework called HW0 and 8 more graded homework assignments.
 Some of them will be due in a week and some of them in two weeks.
 You have the option to work and submit in pairs for all the assignments **except **two which you will do individually.
 You will be working in Jupyter Notebooks which you can run in your own environment or in the SEAS JupyterHub cloud (_details on this to come_).

+On weeks with new assignments they will be released by Wednesday 1:30 pm.

+Standard assignments are graded out of 5 points.

-AC209a students will have additional homework content for most assignments.
+AC209a students will have additional homework content for most assignments worth 1 point.

 #### Quizzes

-Quizzes will be taken at the end of class and the material will be based on what was discussed in lecture.
-DCE students will have 72 hours to complete the quizzes.
+Quizzes will be taken at the end of class and the material will be based on what was discussed in lecture; there will be no AC209a content in the quizzes.
+DCE students' quizzes will not count toward their final grade.

 50% of the quizzes will be dropped from your grade.